geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 ^^^^^^^^^^^^^^^^^

 Spatial predicates specify the relationship between geometric values.
-Spatial predicates utilize the model defined in the OGC `Simple Features for SQL <http://www.opengeospatial.org/standards/sfs>`_ specification.
+Spatial predicates are defined in terms of the DE-9IM model described in the OGC `Simple Features for SQL <http://www.opengeospatial.org/standards/sfs>`_ specification.

 .. list-table::